Your browser does not support JavaScript!

 What is the difference between the Goldbelt Ancestral Trust, the Elders' Trust, and the Tináa Distributions Trust?

-• The Goldbelt Elders' Trust: would establish a permanent-fund-type trust dedicated to funding distributions to elder shareholders in perpetuity.
-Distributions would begin at age 60.
+• The Goldbelt Elders' Trust (Est. 2025): A permanent-fund-type trust dedicated to funding distributions to elder shareholders in perpetuity.
+Distributions begin at age 60.

 Has the Elders' Trust been approved?